T-Sh/nexign_devops_practice/README.md

 Both builds start automatically by Gitlab push.

-Builds can be deploy don't conflict and can be deployed in the same time.
+Builds don't conflict and can be deployed at the same time.

 In the end nginx from ansible is available at port '8080', nginx from docker is available at port '8082'.